saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/doRateShopping.md

 Get shipping rates from the Carrier party for the ShipmentMethodTypes configured on the ProductStore and meet the deliveryDays/SLA criteria.

 The doRateShopping service's main objective is to identify the most suitable shipping method for a given shipment by comparing rates from various carriers.
 It takes into account factors such as the shipment's origin and destination, weight, dimensions, desired delivery time, and cost-effectiveness.
 The service seamlessly integrates with a shipping gateway to retrieve real-time rates and then selects the optimal option.

 **Detailed Implementation**

 1.  **Input and Initialization:**
-    *   Shipment data JSON.
+    *   Shipment
+    *   ShipTo address
+    *   ShipFrom address
+    *   ShipmentPackages

 2.  **Shipment and Order Data Retrieval:**
-    *   doRateShopping has no access to OMS database.

 3.  **Shipment Route Segment and Configuration Check:**
     *   Checks if the carrier and shipment method are configured for the product store.